Safeguard your services

 Changes in IT services are either proactive or reactive.
 Want to install a new printer?
 Add a new domain controller?
 These proactive changes focus mainly on offering new products or services.
 This adds value to your organization through cost-savings or more efficiency.
 Is your security breached and do you need to patch one of your servers in a hurry?
 Reactive changes mainly involve resolving errors like these.

 Say you have a brand-new technology that you’d like to implement across the entire organization.
-With IT Change Management, this process becomes more smooth and efficient.
+With Change- and Release Management, this process becomes more smooth and efficient.
 Why this matters?
 Because every change you make to your infrastructure could lead to bugs or problems.
 And this in turn leads to your services being disrupted.
 It also leads to downtime of your systems, and reduced productivity of your service desk staff.
 In fact, poor change management could lead to lots of incidents, even major incidents.

 Change Management safeguards your services against any of these unnecessary errors.
 And if an error does occur?
 Thanks to the software, you can easily trace all changes and pinpoint where things went wrong.

 In addition to minimizing the impact of disruptions to your services, there are a number of benefits:

 - Track the progress of changes to your IT infrastructure

 - Make your IT Change Management process more transparent, improving communication with stakeholders

 - Easily trace the roll-out of any changes if something goes wrong

 - Improve cost estimate for any proposed changes

 What kind of changes are there?